meganlavengood/timbre-class/docs/_posts/2024-03-26-timbre-genre.md

 {{site.week11}}

-<div class="border-box">I will not be holding a class meeting this week because I have to go to a choir rehearsal.
+<div class="border-box"><p>I will not be holding a class meeting this week because I have to go to a choir rehearsal.
 If you like, you can meet without me.
 (Is that too dorky for anyone to do?
 I don't know.)
 Anyone is able to start the meeting on Teams.
 So maybe optionally, if you'd like to still have discussion, you can log on without me.
-But that is absolutely optional!
+But that is absolutely optional!</p>

-But as you can see, the reading is my own article, so I will be especially adept at answering any questions you have!
+<p>But as you can see, the reading is my own article, so I will be especially adept at answering any questions you have!
 Please post questions in the homework help channel on Teams.
-Maybe we can have a nice asynchronous discussion that way.
+Maybe we can have a nice asynchronous discussion that way.</p>

-We can also discuss this week's reading during next week's class.</div>
+<p>We can also discuss this week's reading during next week's class.</p></div>

 {{site.reading11}}